Can tides explain the low dark matter density in Fornax?: Summary and Conclusions

-\item{By comparing the density profiles of our Fornax analogues to that derived for Fornax by \citet{heating}, we show that the profiles of stripped dwarfs are consistent with Fornax in the range where the profiles are resolved in the simulations ($>380$\,pc).
-Extending the range inwards by applying a correction for the effects of resolution (derived, however, for central galaxies much more massive than Fornax), the profile of the analogues is consistent with Fornax at a 2-3$\sigma$ level, whereas a much better fit to the data is obtained for a stripped dwarf with a rather shallow cusp or core, that could have been created via dark matter heating (see Fig.~\ref{fig7}).} \\
+\item{By comparing the density profiles of our Fornax analogues to that derived for Fornax by \citet{heating}, we show that a NFW profile shape is consistent with Fornax within 3$\sigma$ in the radial range 0.1~-~2~kpc, while Einasto profiles, with shallower inner cusps, are consistent within 2-3$\sigma$ levels.
+A much better fit to the data is obtained for a stripped dwarf with a rather shallow cusp or core that could have been created by dark matter heating (see Fig.~\ref{fig8}).
+Our Fornax analogues all have higher values of $\rho_{150}$ than inferred by \citet{heating}, with only two dwarfs consistent with Fornax within 2$\sigma$ and 5 consistent within 3$\sigma$.
+We note, however, that all of the analogues have values of $\rho_{150}$ consistent with the result for Fornax from \citet{hayashi} within 2$\sigma$. } \\

-\item{We apply the analysis of \citet{heating} based on the inner densities and pre-infall halo masses of dwarfs to our Fornax analogues.
-We show that, for dwarfs with similar $V_{\rm circ}(\rm{947~pc})$ to Fornax, and pericentres between 20 and 250~kpc, the central densities are comparable to that of Fornax within 1$\sigma$ (see Figs.~\ref{fig8} and \ref{fig9}).
-It is clear that there exist Fornax-like dwarf satellites in simulations that have been tidally stripped more extensively than their pericentres would suggest.
-Furthermore, we note that a small (< 50~kpc) pericentre for Fornax is not presently ruled out.} \\
+\item{We apply the analysis of \citet{heating}, based on the inner densities and pre-infall halo masses of dwarfs, to our Fornax analogues.
+We show that a number of dwarfs with similar $V_{\rm circ}(\rm{947~pc})$ and $M_V$ to Fornax, and pericentres between 20 and 120~kpc, have central densities comparable to that of Fornax (see Fig.~\ref{fig9}).
+It is clear that there exist dwarf satellites in our simulations, with orbits similar to Fornax, that have been tidally stripped more extensively than their pericentres would suggest.
+We note, however, that a small (< 50~kpc) pericentre for Fornax is not ruled out at present.} \\

 \item{Our simulation results are at odds with the inference by \citet{readerkal} of the pre-infall halo mass of Fornax.
 The simulations imply that a galaxy with the present-day properties of Fornax should have a pre-infall halo mass of $(4-9)\times10^{9} M_{\odot}$, while \citet{readerkal} infer $2\times10^{10}M_{\odot}$.
 One possible explanation for this is that Fornax's star formation was enhanced on infall to the Milky Way.
 This would raise its $\langle {\rm SFR} \rangle$, leading \citet{readerkal} to overestimate Fornax's pre-infall mass.
-Alternatively, it may be that APOSTLE provides an inadequate representation of the stellar-to-halo or the $\langle {\rm SFR} \rangle$-to-halo mass relation on Fornax scales.}
+Alternatively, it may be that APOSTLE provides an inadequate representation of the stellar-to-halo or the $\langle {\rm SFR} \rangle$-to-halo mass relation on Fornax scales.} \\